Efficient Risk Estimation for the Credit Valuation Adjustment: Approximation of the Capital Charge

-This approach relies explicitly on the model for default times described in \Cref{sec:default-time}.
-For more complex models of the default time, more advanced importance sampling techniques are required to achieve a similar result.
+The above approach relies explicitly on the model for default times described in Section\nobreakspace \ref {sec:cva_default_times}.
+More complex models of the default time will require more advanced importance sampling techniques to achieve a similar result.